ms1963/markdown/README.md

 - **Purpose:** Adds a block of mathematical notation using LaTeX syntax.
 - **Parameters:**
-equation: The LaTeX equation to include.
+- `equation`: The LaTeX equation to include.
 - **Results:** None.
 - **Example:**
 ```